mitranim/fpx/docs/html/partials/index.md

 where `test: ƒ(value, index, a, b, c)`

 Like `findIndex`, but iterates from the _end_ of the list.
 Returns the index of the rightmost element that satisfies `test`, or `-1` if none do.
-Accepts bonus arguments for the operator.

 ```js
 f.findIndexRight([10, true, 20, false, 30], f.isBoolean)